cotbakheu/WEB_Cafe_BE/README.md

     - `db_password` : fill with PASSWORD in your database configuration (Or leave it null if your database haven't password)
     - `db_name`     : fill with the NAME OF DATABASE
     - `JWT_SECRET`  : fill with the unique value due to signature verifier on JWT
+5. Run redis :
+    - `redis-server` : to run redis server (https://redis.io/)

-5. Use this command to install all dependencies
+6. Use this command to install all dependencies
 ```
 npm install
 ```
-6. You can install nodemon for easier development (optional)
+7. You can install nodemon for easier development (optional)
  * local
 ```
 npm install nodemon